 Obligations of Processor

-b.
-Security.
+- Security.
 Processor shall take the appropriate technical and organizational measures to adequately protect Personal Data against accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to Personal Data, described under Appendix 2 to the Standard Contractual Clauses.
 Such measures include, but are not be limited to:

-i. the prevention of unauthorized persons from gaining access to Personal Data Processing systems (physical access control),
+- the prevention of unauthorized persons from gaining access to Personal Data Processing systems (physical access control),

-ii. the prevention of Personal Data Processing systems from being used without authorization (logical access control),
+- the prevention of Personal Data Processing systems from being used without authorization (logical access control),

-iii. ensuring that persons entitled to use a Personal Data Processing system gain access only to such Personal Data as they are entitled to accessing in accordance with their access rights, and that, in the course of Processing or use and after storage, Personal Data cannot be read, copied, modified or deleted without authorization (data access control),
+- ensuring that persons entitled to use a Personal Data Processing system gain access only to such Personal Data as they are entitled to accessing in accordance with their access rights, and that, in the course of Processing or use and after storage, Personal Data cannot be read, copied, modified or deleted without authorization (data access control),

-iv. ensuring that Personal Data cannot be read, copied, modified or deleted without authorization during electronic transmission, transport or storage on storage media, and that the target entities for any transfer of Personal Data by means of data transmission facilities can be established and verified (data transfer control),
+- ensuring that Personal Data cannot be read, copied, modified or deleted without authorization during electronic transmission, transport or storage on storage media, and that the target entities for any transfer of Personal Data by means of data transmission facilities can be established and verified (data transfer control),

-v. ensuring the establishment of an audit trail to document whether and by whom Personal Data have been entered into or modified in, Personal Data Processing systems (entry control),
+- ensuring the establishment of an audit trail to document whether and by whom Personal Data have been entered into or modified in, Personal Data Processing systems (entry control),

 - ensuring that Personal Data is Processed solely in accordance with the Instructions (control of instructions),

-vii. ensuring that Personal Data is protected against accidental destruction or loss (availability control).
+- ensuring that Personal Data is protected against accidental destruction or loss (availability control).

-c.
-Confidentiality.
+- Confidentiality.
 Processor shall ensure that any personnel whom Processor authorizes to process Personal Data on its behalf is subject to confidentiality obligations with respect to that Personal Data.
 The undertaking to confidentiality shall continue after the termination of the above-entitled activities.

-e.
-Data Subject Requests.
-Processor will provide reasonable assistance, including by appropriate technical and organizational measures and taking into account the nature of the Processing, to enable Controller to respond to any request from Data Subjects seeking to exercise their rights under the Data Protection Law with respect to Personal Data (including access, rectification, restriction, deletion or portability of Personal Data, as applicable), to the extent permitted by the law.
+- Data Subject Requests.
+Processor will provide reasonable assistance, including by appropriate technical and organizational measures and taking into account the nature of the Processing, to enable Controller to respond to any request from Data Subjects seeking to exercise their rights under applicable Data Protection Law with respect to Personal Data (including access, rectification, restriction, deletion or portability of Personal Data, as applicable), to the extent permitted by the law.
 If such request is made directly to Processor, Processor will promptly inform Controller and will advise Data Subjects to submit their request to the Controller.
 Controller shall be solely responsible for responding to any Data Subjects’ requests.
-Controller shall reimburse Processor for the costs arising from this assistance.
+Controller shall reimburse Processor for the reasonable costs arising from this assistance.

-f.
-Sub-Processors.
+- Sub-Processors.
 Processor shall be entitled to engage sub-Processors to fulfil Processor’s obligations defined in the Agreement only with Controller’s consent.
 For these purposes, Controller consents to the engagement as sub-Processors of Processor’s affiliated companies and the third parties listed in Annex III.

-If the Processor intends to instruct sub-Processors other than the companies listed in Exhibit 2, the Processor will notify the Controller thereof in writing (email to the email address(es) on record in Processor’s account information for Controller is sufficient) and will give the Controller the opportunity to object to the engagement of the new sub-Processors within 30 days after being notified.
+If the Processor intends to instruct sub-Processors other than the companies listed in Annex III, the Processor will notify the Controller thereof in writing (email to the email address(es) on record in Processor’s account information for Controller is sufficient) and will give the Controller the opportunity to object to the engagement of the new sub-Processors within 30 days after being notified.
 The objection must be based on reasonable grounds (e.g. if the Controller proves that significant risks for the protection of its Personal Data exist at the sub-Processor).
 If the Processor and Controller are unable to resolve such objection, either party may terminate the Agreement by providing written notice to the other party.